+egiani as ionenei

-MAN 6606 International Business Environr nent 3
+MAN 6606 International Business Environ ment 3

 BUL 6850 International Business Law 3

 Elective 1 3

 Elective 2 3

 All MAIS students coming into the MIB program will be required, during the first month of classes, to take a 16-hour workshop in Accounting and a 16-hour workshop in Quantitative Methods.
-The purpose of these workshops is to ascertain that students have the necessary background in both of these fields.
+The purpose of these workshops is to ascertain whether that students have the necessary background in both of these fields.
 Students must pass each workshop with at least a B grade (there is no charge for this workshop).
 Otherwise, they must register, and pay the corresponding tuition for the Accounting class (ACC 6026) and/or the Quantitative Methods class (QMB 6357) in the Evening MBA program, and earn a grade of B or higher.

 Joint degree candidates will not receive either degree until all requirements for both programs have been satisfied.
-Students deciding against completing a second degree must satisfy all first degree program requirements as if the student had never been a joint degree candidate.
+Students deciding against completing a second degree must satisfy all of the program requirements for the first degree program as if they had never been a joint degree candidate.